grafana/agent/docs/sources/static/configuration/integrations/snmp-config.md

   # SNMP configuration file with custom modules.
   # See https://github.com/prometheus/snmp_exporter#generating-configuration for more details how to generate custom snmp.yml file.
-  # If not defined, embedded snmp_exporter default set of modules is used.
   [config_file: <string> | default = ""]

+  # Embedded SNMP configuration.
+You can specify your modules here instead of an external config file.
+  # See https://github.com/prometheus/snmp_exporter/tree/main#generating-configuration for more details how to specify your SNMP modules.
+  # If this and config_file are not defined, embedded snmp_exporter default set of modules is used.
+  snmp_config:
+    [- <modules> ... ]
+    [- <auths> ... ]

   # List of SNMP targets to poll
   snmp_targets: